zhaolingshan/tp/docs/UserGuide.md

 `exit` | `exit`

 ### 2.2 Edit Semester: `start` <a name="Edit_Semester"></a>
-Can’t wait to add your modules into **MyMods**?
+Can’t wait to add your modules into **MyMods**:100:?
 You can start modifying the modules by starting a semester! \
 \
 Format: `start SEMESTER` \
 \